 Upcoming Project Activities

-The New Dilemmas in Ethics, Technology, and War project is continuing its outreach activities through 2017, including through public events including a lecture at the Smithsonian Institution.
+The New Dilemmas in Ethics, Technology, and War project will continue its outreach activities in 2018.

 Objects of Wonder: The Face of Battle without the Rules of War

-On Tuesday, December 5, 2017, at 6:30 pm EST, Scott Sagan (Stanford University) will deliver a lecture at the National Museum of Natural History Q?rius Theater (Ground Floor, 10th St. and Constitution Ave.
-N.W., Washington, DC 20013), drawing on his Dædalus article published as part of the New Dilemmas in Ethics, Technology, and War project.
+On Tuesday, December 5, 2017, Scott Sagan (Stanford University) delivered a lecture at the National Museum of Natural History Q?rius Theater, drawing on his Dædalus article published as part of the New Dilemmas in Ethics, Technology, and War project.

 2017 John Gee Memorial Lecture – The Korean Missile Crisis: Why Deterrence is Still the Best Option